 The map was compiled on the basis given in the book "Deutsche Geschichte" (Herrmann Joachim.
 1982, 115)

 Shown on the map movement paths of the Cimbri Teutons, and Ambrons overlap with the location toponyms found in Central Europe which can be decrypted using the Kurdish language.
-However, evidences that the Cimbri reached Teutoburgium, marked on the map, are absent, it's just a guess based on the name of the Roman fortress.
+However, evidence that the Cimbri reached Teutoburgium, marked on the map, is absent, it's just a guess based on the name of the Roman fortress.

-Berzhausen, a municipality in the district of Altenkirchen, in Rhineland-Palatinate – Kurd. berz "high", hewş "yard, plot".
+Berzhausen, a municipality in the district of Altenkirchen, in Rhineland-Palatinate, Germany – Kurd. berz "high, tall", hewş "yard, area".

-Gunderath, a municipality in the Vulkaneifel district in Rhineland-Palatinate – Kurd. gund "a village", êretî "inattention, carelessness, negligence".
+Gunderath, a municipality in the Vulkaneifel district in Rhineland-Palatinate, Germany– Kurd. gund "village", êretî "carelessness, negligence".

-Merchingen> a part of Merzig in Saarland, a part of the town of Ravenstein in Baden-Württemberg, and other place names of the same root – Kurd. merx "air-tree".
+Merchingen> a part of Merzig in Saarland, a part of the town of Ravenstein in Baden-Württemberg, and other place names of the same root – Kurd. merx "fir-tree".

 Merzig, the capital of the district Merzig-Wadern, in Saarland – Kurd. merziq. "swamp, bog".